 The file path should then look like the one in the screenshot below.
 Click Apply, and then OK to save your changes.

-Step 3: Double-click the shortcut, and Chrome will launch in Incognito mode directly.
+Step 3: Double-click the shortcut, and Chrome will always launch in Incognito mode every time.
 In my case, I have two Chrome shortcuts on my desktop that lets me open Chrome either in normal or Incognito mode.
 To prevent confusion, I have renamed them appropriately.

 If you want to stop the shortcut from launching in Incognito mode, just remove the ‘--incognito’ command line from the Target field via Properties and save your changes.